greg-h-k/posit/rstudio-workbench/multi-server/README.md

 In a multi server, load balanced set up, a Postgres database is required for Workbench to track session information and other metadata.

-In this deployment, Amazon Aurora Postgres is used to remove the burden of database administration tasks and allow easier scaling.
+In this demonstration, Amazon Aurora Postgres is used to remove the burden of database administration tasks and allow easier scaling.

 ### Shared storage